Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 21 HoursOCUP2 Content Developer

-NobleProg holds the official OMG OCUP 2 Content Developer designation, indicating that our course outlines and training materials were crafted by experts who also formulated questions for the OCUP 2 exams.
+NobleProg holds official OMG OCUP 2 Content Developer status, meaning that our course outlines and training materials are crafted by the same experts who design the OCUP 2 exam questions.

-This course is aimed at developers, programmers, business analysts, project managers, software architects, testers, documentation specialists, and anyone else involved in software development processes.
+This course is designed for developers, programmers, business analysts, project managers, software architects, testers, documentation specialists, and anyone involved in the software development lifecycle.

-Equip you with knowledge of the most frequently used UML elements
+- Work with the most commonly used UML elements

-Prepare you to contribute effectively as part of a UML Development Team
+- Function effectively as part of a UML development team

 System Engineering using SysML and UML 2